07.08.25

 With TextNow, you get unlimited talk & text, plus essential data, for $0/month.
 Stay connected without paying a penny on your phone bill.
 Get started with the app.

-A gigabyte (GB) and a megabyte (MB) are units of digital storage measurement.
+A gigabyte (GB) and a megabyte (MB) are units of digital storage measurement and mobile data usage.
 A MB is smaller than a GB and is often used to measure data usage by lighter apps like messenger, email, or your browser.

 Set apps to update only on Wi-Fi.